-How to Get Cigarette and Cigar Smell Out of Washable Clothes
+How to Get Cigarette and Cigar Smoke out of Washable Clothes

-If your washable clothes and linens are smoky, follow these steps to freshen them and remove the odors.
-These methods works particularly well if the fabrics were exposed to the smoke for only a short time like a weekend visit.
+If your washable clothes and linens are smoky, these methods work particularly well if the fabrics were exposed to the smoke for only a short time like a weekend visit.
 Extended exposure will take repeated treatment.

 - Soaking.
 To remove the odor, soak the clothing in a sink or washing machine filled with warm water and one cup baking soda before washing.
 Overnight is usually sufficient.

 - Washing.
 After soaking, wash according to the garment care label instructions using unscented laundry detergent.
-Add a cup of distilled white vinegar to the rinse cycle and stop the cycle.
+Add one cup of distilled white vinegar to the rinse cycle and stop the cycle.
 Let the laundry soak for an hour in the vinegar and water solution before completing the rinse cycle.
-To insure that all detergent has been rinsed from your clothing, add an extra rinse cycle but do not add any additives to this extra rinse.
-If the clothes should be hand washed, follow your usual routine but add the distilled white vinegar to the rinse water.
+If the clothes should be handwashed, follow your usual routine but add the distilled white vinegar to the rinse water.

 - Drying and airing.
-Dry the freshly washed clothes and linens on a clothes line or clothes rack in the sunlight.
+Dry the freshly washed clothes and linens on a clothesline or clothes rack in the sunlight.
 The ultra-violet rays of the sunlight will help remove odors and smells; however, bright sunlight can cause dyes to fade so hang dark colors in the shade.
 The line drying will also provide a final opportunity for clothes to air out.
-If you must dry in a clothes dryer, use a low temperature setting because excessively high heat can actually cause any remaining odors to set into the fabric by bonding with fibers and dyes.
+If you must dry in a clothes dryer, use a low-temperature setting because excessively high heat can actually cause any remaining odor molecules to bond with the fibers.

 - Use a fabric refresher.
-You may find that a fabric refresher in either scented or unscented formulas, may remove odors.
+A fabric refresher in either scented or unscented formulas may remove odors.
 There are in-wash formulas as well as sprays.
 If spraying, spray the clothing outside and let it continue to air.

 - Store away.
 You really don't want to store clothes away with any type of strong odor.
 But, you can place the garments in a sealed plastic tub or heavy-duty plastic bag with a box of baking soda to help remove odors.
 Leave the container sealed for a week or so.
-The baking soda will absorb the odors-similar to what it does in your refrigerator.
+The baking soda will absorb the odors similar to what it does in your refrigerator.

-How to Get Cigarette and Cigar Smell Out of Dry Clean Only Clothes
+Cigarette and Cigar Smoke and Dry Clean Only Clothes

 If the clothing is labeled dry clean only, follow the steps for airing the clothing outdoors or inside.
-If it is a garment that can be hand washed, you can add the baking soda soaking step and a vinegar rinse.
+If it is a garment that can be handwashed, add the baking soda soaking step and a vinegar rinse.

-If you have a regular indoor smoker in the house, it is nearly impossible to remove all the smoke smell from carpet and upholstery.
-But it can be done if the smoking was short term like a weekend guest or party.
+If you have a frequent indoor smoker in the house, it is nearly impossible to remove all of the smoke smell from carpet and upholstery.
+But it can be done if the smoking was brief like a weekend guest or party.

 If that doesn't do the trick, repeat the steps or resort to a commercial odor remover that uses activated charcoal.